What Is Vaping?

-- Decide why they want to quit and write it down or put it in their phone.
-They can look at the reason(s) when they feel the urge to vape.
+- Decide why you want to quit and write it down or put it in your phone.
+Look at the reason(s) when you feel the urge to vape.

 - Pick a day to stop vaping.
-They can put it on the calendar and tell supportive friends and family that they're quitting on that day.
+Put it on the calendar and tell supportive friends and family that you're quitting on that day.

 - Get rid of all vaping supplies.

-- Download tools (such as apps and texting programs) to their phone that can help with cravings and give encouragement while they're trying to stop vaping.
+- Download tools (such as apps and texting programs) to your phone that can help with cravings and give encouragement while you try to stop vaping.
+You can try:

 - Understand withdrawal.
 Nicotine addiction leads to very strong cravings for nicotine.
 It can also lead to: